Draichi/T-1000/README.md

    multiple actions via `multicall` and would make per-action gas attribution ambiguous). `build_dataset.py` computes a "blurred" median (all NFPM interactions) only as a sanity signal.

+## Disclaimer

+This project's goal is to apply Deep RL to a real, financially-grounded environment, not to produce a profitable trading strategy.
+It is a research
+PoC: the simulator has known limitations (see above), the agent is not validated for live capital, and nothing here constitutes financial advice.
+Any commercial or real-money use of this code, including deploying the trained agent to manage a real Uniswap V3 position, is done entirely at your own risk.
+The author assumes no responsibility for financial losses resulting from such use.